-Treat tiles as you would wallpaper – if you're concerned that your choice of tile might be too much, try it in a small section, perhaps by installing a backsplash with extra height that covers half of the wall above the benchtop, or using the tile on a section of wall, much like a feature wall.
+Treat tiles as you would wallpaper – if you're concerned that your choice of tile might be too much, try it in a small section with extra height that covers half of the wall above the countertop, or using the tile on a section of wall, much like a feature wall.

 'As well as being ultra-practical and easy to clean, a tiled feature area brings color, pattern and even unusual shapes to these hardworking zones,' explains Hamish from Ca'Pietra.

 As this green kitchen tiled wall is beside the window, the natural light ensures the deep color remains vivid thanks to the daylight shining in through the window, which reflects on the glossy surface of the tiles.

 If you thought wallpaper wasn’t for the kitchen, think again.
 The key is to offset with wall tiles in well-used areas so the wallpaper is protected from water, steam, grease and grime.
 This flamboyant tropical pattern, in chalky pink and charcoal, is packed with personality that will elevate an ordinary kitchen into something special.

 ‘We sourced these pink marshmallow tiles for our own “kitschen”, then designed the Coral Crane Fonda wallpaper especially for them,’ explains Jamie Watkins, co-founder of wallpaper brand Divine Savages.
 ‘Restricting the wallpaper to a two-tone color palette helps to keep the design understated; at the same time the bold design adds both pattern and personality.’

 Black and white kitchens are proving to be a popular new trend right now, yet it can be tricky to get the balance of color right in the space without it looking too harsh or funerial.